gohugoio/hugo/content/templates/output-formats.md

 mediaType = "text/html"
 ```

+**Note** that for the above to work, you also need to add an`outputs` definition in your site config.

 ## Output Formats

 Given a media type and some additional configuration, you get an `Output Format`: